Daewoo Precision Industries K3

 The Daewoo Precision Industries K3 is a South Korean light machine-gun.
 It is the third indigenous firearm developed in South Korea by the Agency for Defense Development, following the K1 and K2 assault rifles.
 It is manufactured by Daewoo Precision Industries, current SNT Motiv.

-The K3 is capable of firing both 5.56×45mm NATO and .223 Remington rounds like the K2 assault rifle.
+History

 The K3 light machine gun entered service in 1989, replacing the M60 machine gun in frontline use.

+This machine gun was replaced by the SNT Motiv K15 in 2022.